ml-explore/mlx-examples/lora/README.md

                --iters 600
 ```

+If `--model` points to a quantized model, then the training will use QLoRA,
+otherwise it will use regular LoRA.

 Note, the model path should have the MLX weights, the tokenizer, and the
-`params.json` configuration which will all be output by the `convert.py` script.
+`config.json` which will all be output by the `convert.py` script.

 By default, the adapter weights are saved in `adapters.npz`.
 You can specify
 the output location with `--adapter-file`.